Learn about Loggerhead Turtles

 Bike up to the Rhett’s Bluff area and while your there, be sure to look for two historic gravesites of the Shoolbred family.
 The area also has a wonderful boat dock off the Kiawah River and a very nice gazebo, perfect for a picnic.
 Also, ride down the streets and view the lovely homes.

-Enjoy one of Kiawah’s Weekly Festivals in Night Heron Park – Offering live entertainment, face painting, a jump castle and lots of hotdogs, hamburgers and grilled chicken sandwiches – come join the fun!
+Enjoy one of Kiawah’s Festivals at Freshfields Village or in Night Heron Park – Featuring live entertainment, face painting, a jump castle and lots of fun food – come join the fun!